-Chinese Roast Chicken is a homecooked version of the distinctive Cantonese-style barbecued meats named Siu Mei 燒味.
+Home cooks certainly make this Air Fryer Chinese Roast Chicken as a distinctive Cantonese-style barbecued meats named Siu Mei 燒味.
 Siu Mei originates from the Guangdong province of Southern China.
 Today, the fascination for these flavourful roasted meats is widespread in Southeast Asia and globally.
-We can find this signature variety of roasted meats hanging from S-shaped hooks behind the glass displays of Cantonese barbecue restaurants worldwide.
+As a result, we can find this signature variety of roasted meats.
+Likewise, they usually hang from S-shaped hooks behind the glass displays of Cantonese barbecue restaurants worldwide.

-If I were to roast this Cantonese-style chicken at home, I would normally use a Dutch Oven.
+If I were to roast this Cantonese-style Chinese Roast Chicken at home, I would normally use a Dutch Oven.
 However, I have opted for an air fryer oven this time instead.
-The air fryer method helps to replicate the Cantonese-style barbecue roast poultry result of a crispy skin and juicy meat.
+Moreover, the air fryer method helps to replicate the Cantonese-style barbecue roast poultry with crispy skin and juicy meat.

 Cantonese roasted meats have a distinctive and immense barbecue flavour.
 Chefs will marinate the different types of meat with various flavoursome sauces before roasting.
-Then, the chefs will roast the meats in a large wood-burning oven or open fire spits.
+Then, the chefs will roast the meats in a large wood burning oven or open fire spits.
 Traditionally, Cantonese-style roasted meats comprise bbq pork (char siu), roast pork belly, roast suckling pig, and roast duck.
-Modern variations include roast spareribs and roast squab or pigeon.
+In addition, modern variations include roast spareribs and roast squab or pigeon.

 Preparing and Cooking Chinese Roast Chicken

-Chinese Roast Chicken has many different homecooked variations with some recipes including hoisin sauce as a marinade.
-The cooking method is an adaptation from a customary roast duck method.
-The poultry is first marinated with ginger, peppercorns, green shallots, star anise, cassia buds, cloves, Chinese cooking wine, and salt.
-Next, the bird will be inflated with air and poached straight away.
-However, this is only when duck is used.
-For chicken, exclude inflating with air.
-After poaching, dry the poultry completely.
+Chinese Roast Chicken has many different homecooking variations with some recipes including hoisin sauce as a marinade.
+Similarly, the cooking method is an adaptation from a customary roast duck method.
+Likewise, the poultry is first marinated with ginger, peppercorns, green shallots, star anise, cassia buds, cloves.
+Plus Chinese cooking wine, and salt.
+Subsequently, the chef will inflate the bird with air and poached straight away.
+However, this is only when the chef use duck.
+Whereas, for chicken, the chef will exclude inflating with air.
+After poaching, the chef will dry the poultry completely.

 Gluten-Free Chinese Roast Chicken with Crispy Skin

 For my gluten-free Chinese Roast Chicken, using an air fryer oven means the process is much quicker and easier.
 The cooking time is 40 minutes instead of the typical 1 to 1½ hours in a regular oven.
-The air fryer method not only cooks the chicken faster but also more consistently, browning the chicken skin way better.
+The air fryer method not only cooks this Chinese Roast Chicken faster but also more consistently.
+And browning the chicken skin way better.
 The fan circulating hot air at high speed creates a dry atmosphere.
 Thus, the air fryer oven produces very crispy skin.

 Using an air fryer oven, my gluten-free Chinese Roast Chicken turned out so well and full of flavour.
-The chicken has crispy skin, superb juiciness, and moist and tender meat.
-I used only a few simple ingredients to make this delicious chicken.
+Additionally, this Chinese Roast Chicken has crispy skin, superb juiciness, and moist and tender meat.
+Besides, I used only a few simple ingredients to make this delicious chicken.
 The main marinating ingredients are coconut aminos, honey, Chinese five spice powder, ground white pepper, and medium dry sherry.
-After marinating, I left the chicken to drain and dry thoroughly overnight in the refrigerator in a vertical position.
+Subsequently, after marinating, I left the chicken to drain and dry thoroughly overnight in the refrigerator in a vertical position.
 You can also use this recipe for oven roasting the chicken if you do not have an air fryer.